ChyKusuma/SPHINXKeyV2/README.md

 ## Components

+This code is alternative forThis code is alternative for [SPHINXHybridKey](https://github.com/SPHINX-HUB-ORG/SPHINXKey) as further consideration. as further consideration.

 ### SPHINXKey Namespace

 The `SPHINXKey` namespace provides functions for generating key pairs, calculating addresses, and printing key information.
 It relies on functionality from other included headers such as `Hybrid_key.hpp` and `Hash.hpp`.